run builder and chat with him :)

 docker tag docker.pkg.github.com/youtype/mypy_boto3_builder/mypy_boto3_builder_stable:latest mypy_boto3_builder

-• Generate stubs in output directory
+- Generate stubs in

 mkdir output